-If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he must be kept out of athletic activity the day of the injury.
-The student shall only return to activity (practice, scrimmage or competition) with written unconditional permission from an MD, DO, Physician's Assistant or Nurse Practitioner.
+If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he should be kept out of athletic play the day of the injury.
+The student should only return to play with permission from a health care professional experienced in evaluating for concussion.
 During recovery, rest is key.
 Exercising or activities that involve a lot of concentration (such as studying, working on the computer, or playing video games) may cause concussion symptoms to reappear or get worse.
 Students who return to school after a concussion may need to spend fewer hours at school, take rests breaks, be given extra help and time, spend less time reading, writing or on a computer.
-After a concussion, returning to sports and school is a gradual process that should be monitored by a health care professional.
+After a concussion, returning to sports and school is a gradual process that should be monitored by a health care professional